-Yes, flying with children can be a challenge.
+Yes, traveling and flying with toddlers and infants can be a challenge.
 But, no, it’s not always the gigantic stop-and-really-think-before-you-go-through-with-this event many parents like to make it out to be.
-Do a frantic terminal, rogue luggage carts, judgmental passengers and the thousand other possible hiccups make the daily parenting battles a bit more strenuous?
+Do camper trailers, a frantic airport terminal, rogue luggage carts, judgmental passengers and the thousand other possible hiccups make the daily parenting battles a bit more strenuous?
 Sure.
-But if you’re prepared, it’ll all be fine.
+But if you’re prepared with the right travel gear, it’ll all be fine.

-The key to successfully flying with kids boils down to three things: getting the airport early, planning ahead, and packing the right gear.
+The key to successfully flying with kids boils down to three things: getting to the airport early, planning ahead, and packing the right gear.
 (Also, extra snacks.)
-No, we can’t drive you to the airport or make sure you built in enough time to go to the bathroom before boarding.
+No, we can’t drive you to the airport or make sure you built in enough time to go to the bathroom before boarding the train, plane, or family minivan.
 What we can do, however, is share this list of travel gear that makes the art of traveling a bit easier.
-From a backpack stroller, to a suitcase that turns into a baby bed, to a toddler safety harness, these 11 items help make that next flight much less stressful for you and your kids.
+From a backpack stroller, to a suitcase that turns into a baby bed, to a toddler safety harness, these items will help make that next flight much less stressful for you and your kids.

 Trunki is a hard-sided suitcase with wheels (and steering horns!) that kids can ride or, more likely, you can tow down the jetway.
-It comes in one 12 colorful characters/themes (bumble bee, Hello Kitty, a double decker bus), holds up to 75 lbs., and converts to a bedroom storage trunk when your little road warrior isn’t headed to Des Moines for a big sales conference.
+It comes in one 12 colorful characters/themes (bumble bee, Hello Kitty, a double-decker bus), holds up to 75 lbs., and converts to a bedroom storage trunk when your little road warrior isn’t on the go.

 BRICA Cover Guard Car Seat Travel Tote

 Look, you didn’t pay hundreds of dollars for a car seat only to let the baggage handlers beat the hell out of it.
-(Oh yeah guy, I can see you from the jet bridge.)
 The BRICA Cover Guard makes it easy to haul your convertible/forward facing seat through the airport (thanks to both wheels and backpack straps) and safely gate check it (or use it on the plane).
-Thanks to an easily accessible pocket, you can also stuff it full of whatever snacks that didn’t get stuck in the seat cushion.
+Thanks to an easily accessible pocket, you can also stuff it full of whatever travel gear and snacks.

 Water Wow!
 ON The GO Travel Activity